BCom Privatisation Globalisation & Liberalisation Notes Study Material

 (c) Restricting.

-- Operational Measures: Operational measures are intended to improve efficiency of organization, even when full denationalization has not been undertaken.
-They, in fact, inject the spirit of commercialization in public enterprises.
-The measures include grant of autonomy to PEs in decision making, provision of incentives for increasing the efficiency of worker, freedom to acquire certain inputs from the market by a system of “contracting” instead of producing them within the enterprise, development of proper criteria, permitting PEs to go to the capital market to raise funds etc. The basic purpose of these measures is to bring about a drastic reform to reduce government control over the enterprise.
+- Operational Measures: Operational measures are intended to improve the efficiency of the organization, even when full denationalization has not been undertaken.
+They, in fact, inject the spirit of commercialization into public enterprises.
+The measures include a grant of autonomy to PEs in decision making, provision of incentives for increasing the efficiency of workers, freedom to acquire certain inputs from the market by a system of “contracting” instead of producing them within the enterprise, and development of proper criteria, permitting PEs to go to the capital market to raise funds, etc. The basic purpose of these measures is to bring about a drastic reform to reduce government control over the enterprise.
+(BCom 1st Year Privatisation Globalisation and Liberalisation in India Notes Study Material)

 OBJECTIVES OF PRIVATIZATION